Nonito Donaire vs. Guillermo Rigondeaux: Donaire

 Donaire entered the fight on a 30-bout winning streak and had recently knocked out Jorge Arce to retain both the WBO (His third defense of the title) and The Ring Super Bantamweight championships.

 Rigondeaux

 Rigondeaux entered the fight undefeated in his professional career on an 11-bout winning streak.
 He had recently defeated Roberto Marroquin to retain the WBA Super World Super Bantamweight championship, his second defense of the title.
 Out of all his 11 victories, he had won 8 of them by knockout.

+The fight

+Donaire scored a knockdown in the tenth with a straight left hand, but nevertheless he lost a unanimous decision with scores of 116–111, 115–112 and 114–113.
+HBO's unofficial scorer Harold Lederman scored it 118–109 and ESPN's Dan Rafael had it 114–113 both for Rigondeaux.